 B2B ecommerce offers numerous benefits for both companies and their business customers.
 From streamlined processes to stronger market visibility, this sales channel can make all the difference in a highly competitive industry.

 B2B transactions often involve sensitive business data such as pricing, customer lists, or contract details.
-Compliance with legal regulations like the GDPR and protection against cyberattacks are top priorities.
+Compliance with regulations such as GDPR, along with protection against cyberattacks, is a top priority – particularly in regulated industries or complex international business relationships.

-Implementing a B2B online shop often entails significant changes to internal workflows.
+Implementing a B2B online shop often entails significant changes to internal workflows – especially when existing workflows are being digitized or automated.
 Employees need to be trained, and existing processes must be restructured.
 These adjustments can sometimes meet resistance and require clear communication.

 Entering the world of B2B ecommerce can significantly improve business operations and unlock new opportunities.
 However, to be successful, a well-thought-out strategy is essential.
 Below are the key steps and best practices to help you make a strong start in B2B ecommerce.